ragingpastry/piedpiper-picli/docs/source/developer/testing.rst

 Lint
 ----
-PiedPiper is linted using PEP8 and Flake8.
+PiperCI is linted using PEP8 and Flake8.
 The lint environment in tox is configured to run ``flake8`` on the picli directory.

 .. code-block:: bash